Seve1995/LorenzoIlMagnifico/README.md

 ## How to run the program:
 The main classes are:

-Client class, in package "client",
+CLIENT: "Client" class, in package "client"
-Game Server class, in package "connection"
+SERVER: "Game Server" class, in package "connection"

 There are no particular parameters to run the game.

+Once the client ask for a login or a registration, you can use one of these users to login:

+1) Username: "Matteo" , Password: "Petrini"
+2) Username: "Fabio", Password: "Piazza"
+3) Username: "Giuseppe", Password: "Severino"

+Alternately, you can create your personale username and password.

 ### How to play the game
 Every user, in the first screen, has to choose between RMI/SOCKET connection